Doubling down on hybrid cloud ecosystem investments: Top IBM executive

-New Delhi, Feb 4 (IANS) As IBM focuses on its open hybrid cloud platform, which represents a $1 trillion market opportunity, a top company executive has said that the tech giant is doubling down on its ecosystem investments in 2021 to support partners and help clients with high-value skills, solutions and expertise that are needed to be competitive and resilient.
+New Delhi: As IBM focuses on its open hybrid cloud platform, which represents a $1 trillion market opportunity, a top company executive has said that the tech giant is doubling down on its ecosystem investments in 2021 to support partners and help clients with high-value skills, solutions and expertise that are needed to be competitive and resilient.

 Hybrid cloud refers to the combination of public clouds, private clouds, and on-premises IT.